Honors Advisement Mission

-Individualized advisement, faculty mentorship, and scholar development are the most important benefits of becoming a member of the Honors College at Rutgers-Newark.
+Individualized advisement, faculty mentorship, and scholar development are a significant part of the benefits of becoming a member of the Honors College at Rutgers-Newark.
 Our advisors seek to support students in their development and exploration of their educational and career goals by fostering a collaborative, mentoring process to promote responsibility in their decision-making process.

 Students are required to meet with their honors advisor yearly to develop their comprehensive advisement plan and identify academic and enrichment opportunities each semester.
-As part of the Honors Experience, incoming students are must to attend a scheduled appointment and one advisement session (fall or spring).
 Thereafter, students can elect to engage with an honors advisor through advisement sessions or a scheduled appointment in RUN4SUCCESS.

 Our one-week session offers drop-in style advisement during the fall and spring term for quick meetings and general questions.
 Students are assisted on a first-come, first-serve basis.
 The advisement session is intended for brief matters that can be handled in 5-10 minutes per student.